NeverCease/uchu/documentation/REDUCED.md

 ## Sass

-If you know what Sass is, you'll know how to use [`sass/color.scss`](../sass/color.scss).
+If you know what Sass is, you'll know how to use [`color.scss`](../definitions/style/color.scss).
 I didn't provide raw versions of them because Sass comes with so many color tools (and, I've been using regular CSS variables in my Sass _anyways_).

+## JS

+If you are a fan of CSS-in-JS or need to programmatically grab color values, there's [`color.json`](../definitions/script/color.json) and [`color.ts`](../definitions/script/color.ts) includes available.